-If you’ve received a graduate position, but won’t begin until mid-next year, you will want to keep your skills fresh while earning money.
+If you’ve received a graduate position, but won’t begin until for several months, you will want to keep your skills fresh while earning money.

 ANMF has been contacted by members worried that they can’t work more than 24 hours per week as a nurse or midwife before beginning their graduate year.

-You aren’t limited to how much you work; the only restriction is whether you have obtained your Nursing and Midwifery Board of Australia (NMBA) registration.
+You aren’t limited to how much you work; the only restriction is whether you have obtained your registration.

 When you participated in the computer match (PDF) process, you mustn’t have “either not worked as a registered nurse/midwife since registration or worked less than 24 hours per week in the first year since registration”.
 This restriction does not apply once you’ve been matched and obtained your registration.